katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 ## 2. Input sentences

 The Hangman game requires some input sentences/words which the player will be guessing.
 I copied some English proverbs base to text file and removed commas and other punctuation marks.
 Proverbs are separated with newline sign.
-The program reads from such prepared file line by line and chooses randomly one line as a secret line to guess.
-The implementation is presented and discussed below.
+The program reads from such [prepared file](https://github.com/katecpp/Hangman/blob/master/hangman/input.txt) line by line and chooses randomly one line as a secret line to guess.
+The implementation of choosing the secret line is presented and discussed below.

 {% gist c4265069706fe05b4736 %}